holochain/chat-series/README.md

 We will use a UI component first then Zome code with automated tests to build each feature of the hApp.
 UI components will be built with React and we will use Storybook to render the components in their various states which will define the data structures we need.
 Unit tests will be written as we develop to confirm the UI and the data structures.
 Once the UI states and data strutures are confirmed we will build the Holochain Zome using the scaffolding tools and write scenario tests with the Holochain test framework Try-O-Rama.
 A limited number of happy path End 2 End Integration tests will be written in Cypress.io.

 Please remember I am assuming you know how to use the tools I am uisng, please read their various docs.
+I am also publishing the Storybook as I go to [Github Pages](!https://holochain.github.io/chat-series) so you can see each component, each state it can be in and the unit tests for that state.

 ## Let's get started